 Interests in mathematical physics and the planetary environment originally drew to me to the field of physical oceanography, and continue to motivate my research.
-My areas of focus include the general fluid dynamics and thermodynamics of the ocean and atmosphere; coastal and arctic meteorology; coastal, mesoscale and large-scale ocean circulation; and the instabilities and nonlinear dynamics of geophysical fluids.
+My areas of focus include the general fluid dynamics and thermodynamics of the ocean and atmosphere; air-sea interaction; coastal, mesoscale and large-scale ocean circulation; coastal and boundary-layer meteorology; and the instabilities and nonlinear dynamics of geophysical fluids.
 In this work, my general goal is and has been to improve our basic understanding of important physical processes through a combination of theoretical, numerical, and observational methods.

 General Interest Links

 Nainoa Thompson, Hōkūleʻa navigator – Ocean Sciences 2020 plenary lecture (begins at 00:13:30 of video)